 Within the broad categories, there are subcategories again.
 For example, in equity mutual funds, large-cap funds are less risky than small and mid-cap funds.
 In debt funds, corporate bonds might be riskier than those who have more exposure to government securities.

-The first step to understanding what is diversification is to define your risk appetite.
-Risk appetite is an investor’s appetite for how much he or she can afford to lose money.
+The first step to understanding diversification is to define your risk appetite.
+Risk appetite is an investor’s appetite for how much money he or she can afford to lose.
 If an investor is psychologically well placed not to get very disturbed, seeing high scale variations in their investment during the short term, he or she may be a little high on the risk scale.

 Not just psychologically, but one should also be able to afford short term fluctuations financially and have enough liquid money parked somewhere else to help you sail through such situations.
 This does not mean all investments have a high chance of running into losses.
 Losses are notional and on paper till investments are redeemed.